gilliorem/philosophers/README.md

 }
 ```
 ### RACE CONDITION
-Threads do not communicate to each other, so every time a thread perfom (more than one-step-action) to the shared-variable, it might read it wrong.
+Threads do not communicate to each other, so every time a thread perfoms *more than a one-step-action* on the shared-variable, it might read it wrong.

 Incrementing an integer is not an atomic operation.
 Even though meals++ looks like a single instruction in C, it actually expands into multiple machine-level steps.